Last year, I sat in the back hallway of my apartment building.

 No matter what lows I may face in life.
 My grandmother’s words of loving yourself.
 And taking care of yourself.

 Always empower my mind.
-And push me forward.
+And pushed me forward.

 Honestly reader, I can go on and on and on.
 I really feel like I didn’t even get to the meat of what I’m trying to say here.
 But I will probably always feel that way.